-A method to distribute PEs among PRs is presented by [21]: the usage of the P2P algorithm Chord [22].
-However, as explained in section V, the number of PRs is usually rather small in comparison to P2P nodes.
-Therefore, using a complex P2P algorithm like Chord seems to be an extreme overkill for the lightweight [2] RSerPool architecture.
-Instead, we propose a significantly simpler - but quite effective - approach: on registration of a PE i, a PR-H $\pi_1$ decides whether it is the most "appropriate" PR for this PE:
+One possible approach to distribute PEs among PRs, which is suggested by [27], is the usage of the P2P algorithm Chord [28].
+But the number of PRs is usually rather small in comparison to P2P nodes due to the restricted operation scope (as explained in section V).
+That is, using a complex P2P algorithm like Chord seems to be a quite inappropriate approach for the lightweight [3] RSerPool architecture.
+Our suggested approach is significantly simpler, but also very effective: on registration of a PE i, a PR-H $\pi_1$ decides whether it is the most "appropriate" PR for this PE:

-- If it is the most "appropriate" PR, there is nothing else to do. - Otherwise, if there is a PR $\pi_2$ which is "better", this PR $\pi_2$ will be suggested to take over PE i.
+- If it is the "best" PR for PE i, nothing needs to be done - Otherwise (i.e. there is a PR $\pi_2$ which is "better"), this PR $\pi_2$ is suggested to take over PE i.